Dodgers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in 10 of their past 10 games and have gone 9-1 in those contests.
+- The Dodgers have played as the favorite in 10 of their past 10 games and won nine of those contests.

-- The Dodgers and their opponents have combined to hit the over two times in their last 10 games with a total.
+- When it comes to hitting the over, the Dodgers and their opponents are 2-7-1 in their last 10 games with a total.

-- The Dodgers have won two of their last three games against the spread.

 Dodgers Betting Records & Stats

-- The Dodgers have won 62% of the games this season when they were the moneyline favorite (62-38).
+- The Dodgers have compiled a 63-38 record in games they were favored on the moneyline (winning 62.4% of those games).

-- Based on this matchup's moneyline, the Dodgers' implied win probability is 59.2%.
+- Based on this contest's moneyline, the Dodgers' implied win probability is 65.5%.

-- In the 121 games in which bookmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 68 times (68-46-7).
+- Los Angeles has had an over/under set by bookmakers 122 times, and have combined with opponents to go over the total in 68 of those games (68-47-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!